federicotdn/kubectl-portal/README.md

 Figuring out the correct URL to use mostly depends on the [DNS name](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) of the resource we want to contact.
 Here's a short guide:

 **For a Service `my-service`**:
-- If the Service is in the selected namespace: `http://my-service`.
+- If the Service is in the currently selected namespace: `http://my-service`.
 - If the Service is in namespace `my-namespace`: `http://my-service.my-namespace`.

 **For a Pod with name `my-pod`**: